dannyvelas/StarCommand/README.md

   - For gateway, put the IP address of your router.
 From here on, we will use the special value `10.0.0.1` to represent your router's IP address.
   - For DNS server, put either your router's IP address or use a public DNS server like `1.1.1.1` (Cloudflare) `8.8.8.8` (Google).
 - Verify that from another computer you can `ping 1.2.3.4` and access `https://1.2.3.4:8006`.
-- Add an `ssh` key to your proxmox server and verify afterward that you have remote `ssh` access to your server from your other computer.
+- Add an `ssh` key to your Proxmox server and verify afterward that you have remote `ssh` access to your server from your other computer.

 ## Ansible
 ### Variables set up